Místico: Lucha Libre AAA Worldwide (2014–2015)

-Independent circuit (2015–present)
+Independent circuit (2014–present)

-Sin Cara's first post-WWE match took place at his self-produced independent event on February 1, which featured wrestlers from both AAA and CMLL.
-In the main event, Sin Cara teamed with his brother Argenis, and La Sombra to defeat another one of his brothers, Argos, Black Warrior and El Oriental, submitting Warrior for the win with La Mística.
-On March 1, Sin Cara defeated Black Warrior to win the vacant Baja Star's Wrestling (BSW) Intercontinental Middleweight Championship.
+Sin Cara's first post-WWE match took place in the main event of his self-produced independent event on February 1, 2014, featuring wrestlers from both AAA and CMLL.
+Sin Cara teamed with his brother, Argenis, and La Sombra to defeat fellow brother Argos, Black Warrior and El Oriental, submitting Warrior with La Mística.
+On March 1, he defeated Warrior to win the vacant Baja Star's Wrestling (BSW) Intercontinental Middleweight Championship.